-3.50.002 Authority and Purpose.
+3.50.02 Authority and Purpose.

 The purpose of this Ordinance is to adopt a tax, for revenue purposes, pursuant to Sections 7284, 7284.4, and 34021.5 of the Revenue and Taxation Code, upon cannabis and hemp businesses that engage in business in the unincorporated area of the County.
 The Cannabis Business Tax is levied based upon business gross receipts except for commercial cannabis cultivation or commercial industrial hemp cultivation which shall be taxed on square footage or gross receipts.
 It is not a sales and use tax, a tax upon income, or a tax upon real property and shall not be calculated or assessed as such.
 The Cannabis Business Tax shall not be separately identified or otherwise specifically assessed or charged to any member, customer, patient, or caretaker.

-The Cannabis Business Tax is a general tax enacted solely for general, governmental purposes of the County and not for specific purposes.
-All of the proceeds from the tax imposed by this chapter shall be placed in the County's general fund and be available for any lawful county purpose.
+The Cannabis Business Tax is a special tax enacted solely to be expended for County services addressing homelessness, including on the American River Parkway.
+All of the proceeds from the tax imposed by this chapter shall be placed in a County Special fund and be available for the specific purposes and services, and for no other purpose whatsoever.

-3.50.003 Intent.
+3.50.03 Intent.